-MABELS is a Health Justice Partnership between Eastern Community Legal Centre (ECLC), Boorndawan Willam Aboriginal Healing Service, Maroondah City Council and Yarra Ranges Council.
-Service delivery is supported by EDVOS.
+MABELS is a Health Justice Partnership between Eastern Community Legal Centre (ECLC), Boorndawan Willam Aboriginal Healing Service and two Victorian local government councils.
 The program, which began in early 2015, provides an opportunity for early intervention for women experiencing family violence.

 MABELS enables women to receive advice and assistance at a much earlier point in their experience of family violence than they may have otherwise.
 Typically, women’s first contact with family violence services, police, lawyers and courts occurs at a point of significant crisis.
 MABELS is able provide help to women before that crisis point is reached.